Metric-Free Individual Fairness in Online Learning: Introduction

-\xhdr{A Reduction from Fair Online Classification to Standard Online Classification.} Our reduction-based algorithm can take any no-regret online (batch) classification learner as a black-box and achieve sub-linear cumulative fairness loss and sub-linear regret on mis-classification loss compared to the most accurate policy that is fair on every round.
-In particular, our framework can leverage the generic exponential weights method \citep{FreundS97,cesa,arora2012multiplicative} and also oracle-efficient methods, including variants of Follow-the-Perturbed-Leader (FTPL) (e.g., \cite{SyrgkanisKS16, ftpl2}), that further reduces online learning to standard supervised learning or optimization problems.
-We instantiate our framework using two online learning algorithms (exponential weights and $\ftpl$), both of which obtain a $\tilde O(\sqrt{T})$ on misclassification regret and cumulative fairness loss.
+Our reduction-based algorithm can take any no-regret online (batch) classification learner as a black-box and achieve sub-linear cumulative fairness loss and sub-linear regret on mis-classification loss compared to the most accurate policy that is fair on every round.
+In particular, our framework can leverage the generic exponential weights method \citep{FreundS97,cesa,arora2012multiplicative} and also oracle-efficient methods, including variants of Follow-the-Perturbed-Leader (FTPL) (e.g., \cite{SyrgkanisKS16, ftpl2, AgarwalGH19}), that further reduces online learning to standard supervised learning or optimization problems.
+We instantiate our framework using two online learning algorithms (exponential weights and $\ftpl$), both of which obtain a $O(\sqrt{T})$ regret rate.

+\item \textbf{Fairness and Accuracy Generalization Guarantee of the Learned Policy} While our algorithmic results hold under adversarial arrivals of the individuals, in the stochastic arrivals setting we show that the uniform average policy over time is probably approximate correct and fair (PACF)~\citep{YonaR18}---that is, the policy is approximately fair on almost all random pairs drawn from the distribution and nearly matches the accuracy guarantee of the best fair policy.
+In particular, we show that the average policy $\pi^{avg}$ with high probability satisfies